1,000+ Opportunities

 Many federal programs offer multi-year funding or allow competitive renewals.
 Check the official solicitation for continuation and renewal policies.
 Non-competing continuation applications are common for multi-year awards.

-The Maryland Community Health Resources Commission (CHRC) Grant Program is a grant from the Maryland Department of Health that funds safety net healthcare providers expanding access to underserved communities across Maryland.
-Since its inception, CHRC has awarded 866 grants totaling $291.7 million, supporting programs that have served over 628,000 patients in every Maryland jurisdiction.
-Priority areas include primary care, behavioral health, dental care, and maternal health services.
-Eligible applicants are safety net providers and organizations serving underserved communities in Maryland.
-The current application deadline is December 9, 2026.
-Grants are awarded through a competitive Call for Proposals process approximately once per year.
+MD Community Health Resources Commission (CHRC) Grant Program is a grant from the Maryland Department of Health and Mental Hygiene that funds safety net healthcare providers expanding access to affordable, high-quality care in underserved Maryland communities.
+Since inception, CHRC has awarded 866 grants totaling .7 million, supporting over 628,000 patients across all Maryland jurisdictions.
+Priority funding areas include primary care expansion, infant mortality reduction, dental care access, behavioral health integration, and health IT adoption among safety net providers.
+Grants are awarded competitively through an annual Call for Proposals process evaluated by independent subject matter experts on evidence-based practices, outcomes reporting, community need, and program sustainability.
+The deadline for the current cycle is December 9, 2026.